cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 There are some performance considerations here, which we'll shortly tackle in the conclusion of this article, but generally everything is fine.

-If that would be all there is to it, things would be great an live would be easy.
+If that would be all there is to it, things would be great and live would be easy.

 ## Mutable Data

-Things could be wonderful, if there were no mutable data/types.
+Things could be wonderful if there were no mutable data/types.
 But there are.

-So in the following let's see how that goes and would approaches could be attempted and why they ultimately fail.
+In the following let's see how that goes and would approaches could be attempted and why they ultimately fail.

 For all of the following we use this type: